 Predictive analysis and machine learning: The future of manufacturing maintenance

-By Dave Hewlett Hitachi Solutions
+March 31, 2017 by Dave Hewlett Hitachi Solutions

 Mar.
 31, 2017 – The Internet of Things (IoT) is having a major impact on businesses across almost every sector, improving efficiencies and increasing output.
 The manufacturing industry is no exception; in fact, it may be one of the most affected.

 Per a Tata Consultancy Survey, manufacturers utilizing IoT solutions in 2014 saw an average 28.5 per cent increase in revenue between 2013 and 2014.
 It comes as no surprise then that manufacturers are investing heavily in IoT technology.

 By investing in advanced technology, manufacturing corporations can take on the most pressing challenges facing the industry today.
 For example, increasing capacity and efficiency makes it necessary for companies to reduce equipment downtime, lower maintenance costs, and address aging equipment.
 Similarly, there is increasing concern surrounding worker safety and environment.
 IoT and predictive maintenance will play a key role in addressing these concerns and will be essential for manufacturing businesses that wish to compete and grow in the current market.

 This article will discuss how the IoT is enabling machine learning and sophisticated predictive analysis that addresses the latest manufacturing concerns — and gives businesses the ability to transform their equipment service management operating models.
 But first, let’s briefly define the technologies that are transforming manufacturing.

 • IoT: The IoT is a network of connected devices that are able to collect and exchange data using embedded sensors.
 The IoT, while still in its infancy, is the result of advances in Cloud technology, big data and ubiquitous data networks.